zhangxulu1996/Compositional-Inversion/README.md

 ```

 ## Data Preparation
 We conduct experiments on the concepts used in previous studies.
 You can find the code and resources for the "Custom Diffusion" concept [here](https://github.com/adobe-research/custom-diffusion) and for the "Textual Inversion" concept [here](https://github.com/rinongal/textual_inversion).
-The dataset should be put in /data/real_images/

 Dreambooth and Custom Diffusion use a small set of real images to prevent overfitting.
 You can refer this [guidance](https://huggingface.co/docs/diffusers/training/custom_diffusion) to prepare the regularization dataset.